-- 1. Undergraduate students must have an overall GPA of 3.4 or higher through their sophomore year.
-Students are expected to maintain this GPA to continue through the combined program - 2.
-Up to 12 credit hours from a 6000 level or higher courses may be used to satisfy the requirements of their B.S. degree.
-6000-level versions of courses required in the B. S. curricula may not be used (for example- MSE 6150). - 3.
-Students in a combined degree program are conditionally accepted to the graduate program until completion of the BS degree requirements.
+3. Up to 12 credit hours from a 6000 level or higher courses may be used to satisfy the requirements of their BS degree.
+6000-level versions of courses required in the B. S. curricula may not be used (for example- MSE 6150).
+The GS6 BS/MS form will list the classes that the student will be allowed to apply to both their BS and MS programs and course selection must be done with their faculty advisor.